Asset Inventory Across CMMC, FedRAMP Rev5, and FedRAMP 20x

 Change management needed inventory to assess impact.
 When a change ticket referenced “application servers,” the assessor wanted to know which specific servers, tied to the inventory.
 If the inventory did not list them accurately, the change ticket’s impact assessment was incomplete.

 Third-party resources were the worst.
 SaaS tools, external APIs, vendor-hosted services.
 These rarely made it into the inventory because they were not cloud resources in the traditional sense.
 Someone would sign up for a monitoring tool or integrate a third-party API.
 It never appeared in the inventory because the inventory was scoped to “infrastructure.”
-Under MAS-CSO-TPR, every third-party information resource needs to be documented with usage, justification, and mitigations.
+Under MAS-CSO-TPR, every third-party information resource needs to be documented with usage, justification, mitigations, and compensating controls.
 We tracked these in a separate spreadsheet that was even more out of date than the infrastructure inventory.

 Software inventory was its own problem.
 Servers were tracked (sometimes).
 But the software running on them was not: application versions, libraries, container images, database engines.
 When a CVE was announced affecting a specific software version, we had no structured way to answer “which of our assets run this software?” without logging into each environment and checking manually.
 A critical CVE announcement that should take five minutes to scope took half a day across multiple environments.